University at Buffalo '12

 E-Mail Coach Miller

-Former Michigan State staff member Zach Miller completes field hockey's staff as its new assistant coach as announced by head coach Tiffany Huisman.
+Former Michigan State staff member Zach Miller completes field hockey's staff as its second assistant coach as announced by head coach Tiffany Huisman.

-Miller, and fellow assistant Kate Murphy,will help Huisman with all recruiting, travel, fundraising, alumni outreach and administrative duties.
-In addition to instructing the Aggies' goalkeepers, he will also film, break down, analyze, and organize all practices and games.
+Miller, who enters his second season on staff with fellow assistant Kate Murphy, will help Huisman with all recruiting, travel, fundraising, alumni outreach and administrative duties.
+Besides instructing the Aggies' goalkeepers, he will also film, break down, analyze, and organize all practices and games.

 In addition to advancing to the NCAA Tournament in each of Miller's three seasons, the Spartans also captured a 2009 Big Ten regular season and conference championship with help from his influence and efforts.